cloudmesh-community/book/chapters/rest/rest-ai.md

         -d "{\"job_id\":0,\"model_params\":{\"n_clusters\":3}}"
 ```

  Service implementation looks like this.
-POST request body will be populated as
- a dict and passed on to the method by  Flask (*body*).
-Once the model is
- fitted, it will be put into a in memory dict (*models*) against its Job ID.
+POST request body will be populated as a dict and passed on to the method by  Flask (*body*).
+Once the model is fitted, it will be put into an in-memory dict (*models*) against its Job ID.
  Labels will be written to disk as a file, and the content will be returned as a
  CSV.